vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

    - Click the :fa:`eject` icon if the CD-ROM is not already empty.

-   - Click the :fa:`pencil-alt` icon next to the CD-ROM.
+   - Click the pencil icon next to the CD-ROM.

    - Within the *Operation* dropdown, choose **Clone from image service**.